Kornellen/projectsInitializer/README.md

 This project is a simple, multi-language CLI project management tool that allows users to quickly initialize new projects.
 Inspired by Vite, this tool supports various programming languages and frameworks, providing a streamlined way to kickstart development.

+# Requirements

+- node.js >= 20.0.0
+- npm >= 8.0.0

+## For Developers

-## Project Structure
+### Project Structure

 ### **Root Directory**

-- .gitignore: Contains files and directories that should be ignored by Git
+- `.gitignore`: Contains files and directories that should be ignored by Git
-- README.md: Project Overview and Usage Instructions
+- `README.md`: Project Overview and Usage Instructions

-- package.json: Project dependencies and scripts
+- `package.json`: Project dependencies and scripts

-- tsconfig.json: TypeScript compiler options for this project
+- `tsconfig.json`: TypeScript compiler options for this project

 ### `src/` Directory